mwbowers/mwbowers.github.io/reference/expo/qsys-expo-model/display-page-model.md

 ---
 title: DisplayPageModel class
-description: Defines a specialized YellowPageModel class to provide support for fields in Records with data from the DataSet
+description: "Defines a specialized YellowPageModel class to provide support for fields in Records with data from the DataSet "
+last_modified_at: 2024-06-26T20:27:13Z
 ---

 Defines a specialized YellowPageModel class to provide support for fields in Records with data from the DataSet